scmurdock/sparkpyclustertest/README.md

 This means the application finished running, and has produced the desired output

-Submitting a Spark application to the Spark cluster using Docker:
+## Want to get this running locally?
+Try running a Spark cluster, and submitting a Spark application to the cluster using Docker:

 See: https://github.com/scmurdock/sparkdockerclustertest.git